TL;DR

 Best for: Compliant employment in LatAm countries without a local entity.

-Deel is not a staff augmentation operator in the traditional sense.
-It does not recruit, vet, or manage talent.
+Deel operates primarily as an Employer of Record, handling legal employment, payroll, and compliance.
+It is not a staff augmentation operator.
+Deel does not recruit, vet, or manage talent.
 Teams using Deel still need to source candidates independently or pair Deel with a separate recruiting service.
-For EOR contract structures in LatAm, understanding the fee layering between the EOR and any recruiting partner is important for accurate budgeting.

-- Compliance-first model removes the need for a local legal entity.
+- Compliance-first model removes the need for a local legal entity

-- Broad country coverage across LatAm and globally.
+- Broad country coverage across LatAm and globally

-- Layered costs with separate recruiters can create budget complexity if not planned upfront.
+- Layered costs with separate recruiters can create budget complexity if not planned upfront

 Pricing: Contact sales for pricing.